rdsece/shopsys/docs/contributing/releasing-a-new-version.md

 There is [an issue](https://github.com/shopsys/shopsys/issues/536) on Github that mentions the problem.
 However, there is a workaround - you can add new `docker-sync` volume just for git.
 - Releasing a stage is a continuously running process so do not exit your CLI if it is not necessary.
+- Do not get a fright when you see "Version 'XY' is now released!" message after a stage is finished - this is a default behavior of `monorepo-builder` package